-The federal government only allows online raffles only for federally tax-exempt, registered 501(c) organizations.
-Per IRS rules, we are unable to approve U.S. raffles that do not meet this requirement.
+The federal government allows only registered 501(c) organizations to run charity raffles.
+To comply with IRS rules, we are unable to approve U.S. raffles that do not meet this requirement.

-State and local raffle laws can vary and change frequently.
-We recommend doing a Google search of the raffle laws in your area and consulting your legal counsel to check for any special requirements.
-Online raffles are prohibited in the following states:
+Every state, county, and locality may have its own raffle laws that vary widely by jurisdiction and can change frequently.
+We recommend starting with a Google search of the raffle laws in your area and then consulting your legal counsel to check the legality for your specific needs.